 KIT Mutation Testing13

-To understand why KIT testing is necessary, one must first understand the difference between clonal and non-clonal mast cell disorders.
+To understand why KIT testing is necessary, one must first understand the difference between clonal and non-clonal mast cell diseases.
 Clonal means that there is a defect in a person’s mast cell DNA, which results in their mast cells having abnormal characteristics.
 Although the most common defect seen in mast cell disease is KIT D816V, it is not the only one that can result in an abnormal disease process.
 Numerous other mutations in KIT have been associated with mastocytosis, and in the absence of a KIT D816V mutation, other testing can be performed to identify them, including KIT sequencing.
 If you have no change (no mutation, such as a KIT mutation) identified in your mast cell DNA, but experience mast cell activation, then you may have non-clonal disease, such as idiopathic mast cell activation syndrome.

 There has been a peptide nucleic acid mediated PCR based test available for years that can identify the KIT D816V mutation in peripheral blood, and it has been able to detect the mutation in 44% of systemic mastocytosis patients tested.14 A newer test, an allele-specific oligonucleotide qPCR test, has proven to be much more sensitive and reliable.
 Patients with indolent systemic mastocytosis with skin involvement, for example, were found to have the KIT D816V mutation 92% of the time using the newer allele-specific qPCR blood test.14

 Although the more sensitive test for the KIT D816V mutation (the allele-specific qPCR, with a sensitivity of 0.01%) that can be performed in peripheral blood samples has been developed, is not yet widely available here in the US.
 However, Mayo Clinic in Rochester, MN can perform the allele-specific oligonucleotide PCR (ASO-PCR) test for KIT D816V and the test may be available through several other labs in the US.
 Currently in the US, the result is often reported as either positive or negative, although in a research setting, results can be presented in more detail as an “allelic frequency”, which is essentially a measure of the extent to which the mutation is present versus KIT without that mutation (the allelic frequency can help in determining disease prognosis).
-It is important to note that receiving a negative test does not rule out a mast cell disorder.13, 15 If an adult with systemic mastocytosis does not test positive for the KIT D816V mutation using sensitive testing methods, then sequencing of KIT might be considered.
+It is important to note that receiving a negative test does not rule out a mast cell disease.13, 15 If an adult with systemic mastocytosis does not test positive for the KIT D816V mutation using sensitive testing methods, then sequencing of KIT might be considered.

 Knowing the KIT mutation status can be very important when considering therapeutic options such as new medications and chemotherapy.
 The development of the allele-specific qPCR test will make peripheral blood KIT testing more widely available in the near future.
-More information on the use of KIT mutation testing in mast cell disorders (including potential use in prognosis and is available in published recommendations from the European Competence Network on Mastocytosis (ECNM).
+More information on the use of KIT mutation testing in mast cell diseases (including potential use in prognosis and is available in published recommendations from the European Competence Network on Mastocytosis (ECNM).

 Routine and Follow-up Testing for Systemic Mastocytosis (SM) and Smoldering SM